genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/single-sign-on.md

 4. The user is redirected to the IDP, with the authn request as a query parameter.
 5. The user identifies him or herself to the IDP.
 6. The user is redirected back to the Genesis SAML endpoint, with a response as a query parameter.
-7. The response is validated, and the user is redirected back to the Genesis logon endpoint with a token.
+7. The response is validated, and the user is redirected back to the Genesis login endpoint with a token.
 8. The front end starts the login process into Genesis using this token.

 For more information, see [wikipedia](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language).